Right to Remain is excited to announce the launch of the National Day of Solidarity to End Immigration Detention on 18 October 2025.

 There are a number of ways you can get involved.
 Below are some examples.

-JOIN THE DEMONSTRATION AT HASSOCKFIELD (DERWENTSIDE) – We will gather outside Hassockfield detention centre in Durham, one of the most visible symbols of the UK’s inhumane detention system.
+Join the demo at Hassockfield (Derwentside) – We will gather outside Hassockfield detention centre in Durham, one of the most visible symbols of the UK’s inhumane detention system.
 Led by people with lived experience of immigration detention, this demonstration will send a powerful message: No to Hassockfield!
 No more detention!
 No more walls!
-Right to Remain is planning to organise coaches leaving from Manchester and Liverpool.
+Right to Remain is organising coaches from Manchester, Liverpool, Durham, Newcastle and Sunderland.
+SYMAAG are organising coaches from Sheffield.
+Please email SYMAAG directly for more information.

-DONATE – To support organizing efforts by local grassroots groups and help cover costs for those directly affected by the Hostile Environment to take part in action.
+Donate – To support organising efforts by local grassroots groups and help cover costs for those directly affected by the Hostile Environment to take part in action.

 Together, we can tear down these walls and create a future where no one is locked up for seeking safety.